When to plant -- Plant your seeds when you receive them for best germination.

 is good for maintaining moisture, but leave it open a crack to allow some fresh air in.
 You may need to drip a few drops of water over the seeds every day to keep the seeds

-The ideal temperature for germination is between 65 to 74 degrees F (18-23°C).
+The ideal temperature for germination is between 65 to 77 degrees F (18-26°C).
 A little cooler at night is ok.

-They should start germinating in 3 to 5 weeks, but allow up to 8 weeks for any slow ones to sprout.
+They tend to start germinating in about 3 to 5 weeks, but may take up to 8 weeks

 Increase air ventilation slightly after sprouting to prevent rot, but continue keeping the